1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 Additionaly, they also cover and therefore isolate the base of the nozzle - something that the stock ones don't do at all.

 ![Silicone socks bottom view](../assets/images/silisocks_bottom_web.jpg)

+??? tip

+    If you read the above and still don't know what you should look or search for, search for "silicone sock V5" for example as these socks are for a V5 heater block.
+You can get them pretty much everywhere, so if you use to shop at Amazon or ebay for example, you'll find many offers which are pretty much the same at the end. <br> Just make sure that you're **not** getting the ones for a V6 heater block!
+You can also diffenrentiate them by already looking at the shape: the wrong ones for the V6 are more flat on one side, the *correct ones* for the V5 *are cubic*, so they are shaped like a dice* as you can see at the pictures above.

 ---